 UN Human Rights Treaty Bodies

-UN treaty bodies have resumed State party reviews and in-person sessions, which had been postponed because of COVID-19.
-Note that the sessions are listed in reverse chronological order, based on their start date, on the Meeting and Events page of the OHCHR’s website and also visible on its Teamup Calendar.
+Various UN treaty bodies will convene this month.
+The full schedule can be viewed on the Office of the High Commissioner for Human Rights’ Teamup Calendar.
 Treaty bodies’ public activities, including constructive dialogues held as part of State party reviews, will be webcast on UN Web TV.

 Subcommittee on Prevention of Torture